marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06001-solution.md

 Explain the relevance of the goal of software testing if you are asked about software testing in a work placement interview.

+### Answer 1.A

+The goal of software testing is to ensure that the software product meets the specified requirements, functions correctly, and is free from defects.
+In a work placement interview, discussing the relevance of this goal is essential to demonstrate an understanding of the importance of software testing in the software development lifecycle.
+Here are some key points to consider when explaining the relevance of the goal of software testing in a work placement interview:

+1. **Quality Assurance:** Software testing plays a critical role in quality assurance by verifying that the software meets the desired quality standards.
+It helps identify defects, bugs, and issues early in the development process, allowing for timely resolution and ensuring a high-quality product.
+2. **Risk Mitigation:** Testing helps mitigate risks associated with software development by identifying potential issues that could impact the software's performance, security, or reliability.
+By detecting and addressing defects early, testing reduces the likelihood of costly failures in production.
+3. **Customer Satisfaction:** Testing ensures that the software functions as intended and meets user expectations.
+By validating the software against the requirements, testing helps deliver a product that is reliable, user-friendly, and meets customer needs, thereby enhancing customer satisfaction.

 ### Question 1.B (11 Marks)

 What are the levels of software testing?
 Explain why you think there are a number of levels of software testing.